Common name: Spinning Gum

 Fruit cylindrical or hemispherical, 5–7 mm long, 5–7 mm diam.; disc depressed or flat; valves rim-level.

-Distribution and occurrence: Locally frequent but sporadic, in grassy or shrubby woodland on moderately fertile soils on high, cold plains; south from the Tidbinbilla Ra. and A.C.T.
+Distribution and occurrence: Locally frequent but sporadic, in grassy or shrubby woodland on moderately fertile soils on high, cold plains; Mt Canobolas near Orange, and south from the Tidbinbilla Ra. and A.C.T.

 Other Australian states: Vic.
 Tas.